What is in this leaflet

 - Insert the needle into your skin as your doctor or nurse has shown you.

 - Make sure you can see the dose counter.
 Do not cover it with your fingers.
 This could interrupt the injection.

-- Press and hold down the dose button until the dose counter shows 0.
+- Press and hold down the dose button.
+Watch as the dose counter returns to 0.
 The 0 must line up with the dose pointer.
 You may then hear or feel a click.